Correlation Between when Ptosis Occurs After Botox and when It Will Resolve?

 Correlation between Droopy Upper Eyelid and Botox treatment

 It is highly unlikely that a droopy upper lid may be the only result of a stroke, Myasthenia Gravis or the onset of another neuromuscular disease.
 It is a lot MORE likely that the droopy eyelid is due to paralysis of the muscle that lifts the upper lid (Levator) associated with a Botox treatment.
-This happens either when a small amount of Botox is injected close to the Levator muscle OR when the Botox is rubbed down or sideways into it shortly after the procedure by the patient...

 The good thing is that it always resolves and usually in 3-4 weeks, especially if the iopodine drops are helping.
 Don't panic.
 Just trust your doc and know that you will be fine shortly.

 You might also like...